znes/carpeDIEM/README.md

 ## Installation from scratch

-In order to run the scripts written in Python on a clean install of Ubuntu Linux follow these steps.
+In order to run the scripts written in Python on a clean install of Ubuntu Linux (Tested on Ubuntu 18.04.2 LTS) follow these steps.

 Open up a terminal (Ctrl + Alt + T), a command-line interface to interact with the operating system.